Presto Server and Cluster Issues¶

 query.max-memory-per-node configuration property.

-Its value only applies to the worker nodes and does not apply to the cluster’s master node.
+Its value only applies to the worker nodes and does not apply to the cluster’s coordinator node.

 If the value of

 query.max-memory-per-node is set more than 42% of Physical Memory, cluster failures occur.
 For more

 information, see the query execution properties table under Presto Configuration Properties.

 If the queries are failing with the maximum memory limit exceeded exception, then reduce the value of

 by overriding it in the cluster’s Override Presto Configuration.
 You can also try reducing the worker node size.